-Ever have hectic days in rapid succession where all you do is work and pretty much nothing less?
+Ever have hectic days in rapid succession where all you do is work and pretty much nothing else?
 They can be exhausting, unproductive, and even affect your quality of life.
-The one method many people advise to follow in situations such as these is to take naps every now and then.
-These are often called power naps when they are taken for short intervals before a large period of activity.
+The one method many people advise to follow in situations such as these is to take quick naps every now and then.
+These are often called power nap(s) when they are taken for short intervals before a large period of activity.
 You will find varying reports on the benefits of power napping or napping, but if you want an answer for whether napping is good for you or not, it is when you do it right.
 You need to master the art of power napping to bring the best out of it.

 The first thing you need to know about napping is that it cannot be called sleeping.
 Sleeping is closing your eyes and drifting off for a while with your conscience resting and most of your brain as well.
 For a nap, you don’t need to do that.
 A nap can have you just resting and letting your thoughts drift away without any real need to be totally unconscious like you have to while you sleep.
 Moreover, napping is normally done in shorter durations.
 It is a short rest that you plan before activity, unlike sleeping which you do in order to restore the energy of your body.

 The benefits of napping are immense.
 In times when you have way too much workload and need to spend long hours at work, napping is what can keep you afloat for most of the time.
 It allows your brain to rest for a short period of time, refreshing it for all the hectic work it will need to do once you wake up.